Eugene Wong has been the Chairman of CrimsonLogic Pte Ltd since January 2012. He is also the Chairman of GeTS Global Pte Ltd.

 Eugene is the founder and Managing Director of the Sirius Venture Capital (SVC), an investment firm which invests in start-ups and Small and Medium sized Enterprises (SMEs).
 He also serves as Vice Chairman of Japan Foods Holding Limited.

-Eugene is currently serving on the Boards of Enterprise Singapore and Cargo Community Network Pte Ltd and Singapore Cruise Center Pte Ltd. He sits on the boards of Jason Marine Group, Alliance Healthcare Group Limited and APAC Realty Limited, all listed on the Singapore Stock Exchange.
-He has served as the Chairman of Singapore Venture Capital & Private Equity Association (SVCA) from 2008 to 2013.
-As a Council Member of the Singapore Business Federation (SBF), he serves on SBF’s China North Asia Business Group as Vice-Chairman, and also sits on several business councils – China-Singapore, Malaysia-Singapore Business Council and India-ASEAN.
+Eugene is currently serving on the Boards of Enterprise Singapore and a Council member of the Singapore Business Federation.
+He is also on the Boards of Temasek linked companies; Cargo Community Network Pte Ltd and Singapore Cruise Center Pte Ltd. He sits on several Public listed boards such as Jason Marine Group, Alliance Healthcare Group Limited and APAC Realty Limited, all listed on the Singapore Stock Exchange.
+He was the Chairman of Singapore Venture Capital & Private Equity Association (SVCA) from 2008 to 2013.
+In addition, he serves as Vice Chairman on SBF’s China North Asia Business Group and also sits on several business councils – China-Singapore, Malaysia-Singapore and India-ASEAN.

-Ong Kim Pong is currently the Regional CEO of Southeast Asia in PSA International.
-He has overall responsibility and accountability for PSA Group’s portfolio of operating terminals, investments and expansion in Southeast Asia including PSA Singapore which has seen major productivity improvements and deployment of technology.
-He sits on the Senior Management Council of PSA International.
-As part of PSA’s technology and innovation transformation, he sits in the board of CrimsonLogic and UnboXed (PSA’s start-ups).
-Kim Pong has been an active member in the Maritime domain with participations in Next Generation Port 2030 Steering Committee, International Maritime Centre 2030 Advisory Committee, Singapore Maritime Institute International Advisory Panel and Management Board of the Centre for Maritime Studies.
-He is also a member of Urban Redevelopment Authority (URA) Board.
+Ong Kim Pong is currently the Regional CEO of Southeast Asia at PSA International.
+He is on the Senior Management Council and has overall responsibility and accountability for PSA Group's portfolio of operating terminals, investments and expansion in Southeast Asia.
+This includes PSA Singapore, which has seen major productivity improvements and deployment of technology.
+As part of PSA’s technology and innovation transformation efforts, he sits on the board of CrimsonLogic and PSA’s corporate venture capital arm UnboXed.
+Kim Pong is an active member in the maritime domain and is part of the Next Generation Port 2030 Steering Committee, International Maritime Centre 2030 Advisory Committee, Singapore Maritime Institute International Advisory Panel, Singapore Maritime Foundation Board and Management Board of the Centre for Maritime Studies.
+He is also a member of the Urban Redevelopment Authority Board.

 Prior to his current position, Kim Pong was the Regional CEO of Northeast Asia (NEA) over a span of five years since 2010 where he successfully led the NEA team in the strategic management of PSA’s portfolio in China, Hong Kong and Korea while prospecting new possibilities including the consolidation of China’s Fuzhou Terminals and Guangxi Beibuwan-PSA International Container Terminal Co., Ltd (BPCT), PSA’s latest joint venture in China aligning to China’s One-Belt One-Road initiative towards South East Asia.